Posted By : Threeland Travel / Food and Drink Travel Tips

 Wherever you travel in Vietnam, you are surely treated with mouth-watering morsels.
 Though Vietnamese cuisine varies from north to south, but you should expect something popular that remains everywhere such as noodle soups, banh mi sandwiches, rice paper rolls, and Vietnamese coffee.
 And wherever you end up in, a street food vendor or a fine-dining restaurant, vegetarian versions are incredibly plentiful.

 Photo: Boiled eggplant stuffed with tofu

 Photo: Vegetarian Vietnamese Pancake

-What to order for a vegetarian?
+What to order for a vegetarian when in Vietnam?

 There is really no danger of going hungry as a vegetarian in Vietnam.
 Quickly google and you can find a bunch of vegetarian eateries near your location.
 Look for the words ‘quán chay’ or ‘cơm chay’ to locate a vegetarian place to eat, or to find veggie options on a regular menu.
-Or our tour guide are much delighted to offer some tips for you to find a suitable vegetarian restaurant during your Vietnam holiday packages.
+Or our tour guide are much delighted to offer some tips for you to find a suitable vegetarian restaurant for your Vietnam holiday packages.

 If you go to a regular restaurant, some few “magic words” to attract the staff’s attention is “toi an chay” (literally means I’m a vegetarian) or “khong thit” (no meat) to ask for no meat in your dishes.
 As most of Vietnamese food goes with fish sauce, remember to say “khong nuoc mam” which means “no fish sauce” when placing your orders.